-Accessory packages are available for field-installation that will convert the 48TC unit to operate with Liquid Propane (LP) fuels.
+Accessory packages are available for field-installation that will convert the 48HC unit to operate with liquid propane (LP) fuels.
 These kits include new orifice spuds, new springs for gas valves and a supply line low pressure switch.
-See section on Orifice Replacement for details on orifice size selections.
+See section on Orifice Replacement on page 38 for details on orifice size selections.